ioannismesionis/ioannismesionis/README.md

 🍬 **Senior AI/ML Engineer at @King (part of Microsoft)** (2024 - Present)

- - Worked on the Personalisation Pillar implementing production-grade recommender systems.
+Responsibilities:
+- Leading the development and deployment of production-grade recommender systems and personalized data products within the Personalisation Pillar.
- - Worked in a team of Data Scientists, Machine learning Engineers, and Data Engineers to research Multi-Armed Bandits (MAB) implementations.
+- Collaborating with a cross-functional team of Data Scientists, Machine Learning Engineers, and Data Engineers to explore and implement Multi-Armed Bandits (MAB) models for diverse use cases.
- - Worked on LTV projects and explainable ML/AI.
+- Driving innovation in supervised machine learning and advancing explainable ML/AI solutions to enhance model transparency and trust.

 ✈️ **Lead Data Scientist at @easyJet** (2019 - 2024)